 Bio:

-Kym Asam is an Implementation Coach, Technical Assistance Provider, and Trainer for Vermont PBIS.
-She is currently providing coaching and technical assistance through the Project AWARE grant in order to support participating SU/SDs in their installation of an integrated, single system of delivery that intentionally integrates mental health into the PBIS system as well as elevating family, student, and other community partner voices in the process.
-In addition, she provides training and project support to NFI Vermont in the areas of trauma-responsive school practices and the agency’s overarching framework as well as internship oversight and grant writing.
-She has practiced as a licensed independent clinical social worker since 1992 and in addition to direct work with clients, provided clinical supervision to multiple staff and consultation to schools on complicated social/emotional/behavioral student needs.
+Kym Asam is an Implementation Coach and Trainer for Vermont PBIS.
+She has provided and continues to provide coaching to SD/SUs in their development and installation of a single system of delivery of services through a process of deliberately integrating mental health, families, students, and other community partners into their existing social/emotional/behavioral system.
+In addition, she currently provides training and project support to NFI Vermont in the areas of trauma-responsive school practices, grant writing and oversight, internship coordination, and the agency’s overarching framework.
+She has practiced as a licensed independent clinical social worker since 1992, and in addition to direct work with clients, provided clinical supervision to multiple staff and consultation to schools on complicated emotional/behavioral student needs.
 Kym has conducted numerous trainings for school personnel, both in and out of the state of Vermont, on resilience, empathic distress, and developmental trauma.
 She also provides field placement supervision for MSW and BSW students from multiple universities.

 Workshop K - Using Foundational Life Space Crisis Intervention (LSCI) to Understand and Learn from Conflict